lubieowoce/led-name-badge-ls32/README.md

 Of course, Python is needed:

 - Download latest python from [python.org](https://www.python.org/downloads/),
-or specific versions from [here](https://www.python.org/downloads/windows/)
-    - Checkmark the following options
-        - `[x]` install Launcher for all Users
-        - `[x]` Add Python X.Y to PATH
-    - Click the `Install Now ...` text message.
-    - Optionally click on the 'Disable path length limit' text message.
+  or specific versions from [here](https://www.python.org/downloads/windows/) - Checkmark the following options - `[x]` install Launcher for all Users - `[x]` Add Python X.Y to PATH - Click the `Install Now ...` text message. - Optionally click on the 'Disable path length limit' text message.
 This is always a good thing to do.

 Install needed the Python packages.
-On some systems (esp. those with Python 2 *and* 3 installed), you have to address Python 3 explicitly by using the command `pip3` instead of `pip`.
+On some systems (esp. those with Python 2 _and_ 3 installed), you have to address Python 3 explicitly by using the command `pip3` instead of `pip`.

 - Run cmd.exe as Administrator, enter: